robphilipp/data-frame-ts/README.md

 [(toc)](#table-of-contents)

-The previous section should an example of modifying the data-frames.
+The previous section should be an example of modifying the data-frames.
 This sections gives examples of transforming data-frames.

 ```typescript